proiel/dev.syntacticus.org/docs/development-guide/README.md

 ## Introduction

+Syntacticus is an umbrella project for several treebanks that deal specifically with the older stages of Indo-European languages.
+You can browse these treebanks using our [end-user front end](http://syntacticus.org).

+The raw data sets are produced, curated and hosted separatedly by each constituent treebank.
+The software and infrastructure that is used to create the treebanks, analyse them and browse them is shared.

+Most of the software, as well as the annotation guidelines, were developed by the PROIEL Treebank, which is now one of the constituent treebanks of Syntacticus.
+You'll therefore see 'PROIEL' used in many places, especially in the name of software components.
+Whenever you see it, feel free to substitute Syntacticus!

+Everything related to Syntacticus is open-source and freely available.
+Most of our software is released under the MIT license; some older parts are GPL licensed.
+The linguistic data itself and our documenation are available under various CC BY-SA licenses.
+The details differ between individual resources so check carefully before using.
+Note in particular that some of our linguistic resources have limitations on commerical use.
+We also greatly appreciate it if you follow standard academic practice and cite relevant publications if you use any our data.

 The _PROIEL treebanking framework_ consists of an [annotation scheme](http://folk.uio.no/daghaug/syntactic_guidelines.pdf), an XML-based [interchange format](../handbook/developer/proielxml) and a set of tools for creating and manipulating treebanks.

 The three main tools of the framework are